-- Can anybody watch Delacroix's horrifically botched execution and NOT squirm?
-Deliberately sabotaged by Percy, the sadistic guard, the scene goes on for several excruciating minutes.
+- Can anybody watch Delacroix's horrifically botched execution (pictured to the right) and NOT pass out in sheer terror?
+Deliberately sabotaged by Percy, the sadistic guard, the scene goes on for over TWO EXCRUCIATING MINUTES.
 Instead of wetting the sponge that goes on the head of the person sitting in the chair, he leaves it dry, which interferes with the conductivity.
-As a result, instead of a relatively quick execution, the poor man's head catches fire and he dies an excruciating, tortuous death.
-Making it even worse is that John Coffey gets to feel everything Delacroix is feeling - every agonizing second - during the execution.
-Frank Darabont stated such horribly botched executions - albeit with a few less special effects - actually happened in Real Life.
-Part of what led to the electric chair being permanently retired.
+As a result, instead of a relatively quick execution, the poor man's head catches fire, and he dies an excruciating, torturous death, CONSCIOUS through the whole thing!